LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - nursing homes or ambulatory nursing organizations, and
 - personal environments, especially patients’ homes.

-Who are the “right people” to be provided with the “right information and knowledge”?
+Who are the "right people" to be provided with the "right information and knowledge"?
 Obviously, the most important people in a health care setting are the patients and, in a certain respect, their informal caregivers such as spouses or other close relatives.
 The most important groups of people working in health care settings are physicians, nurses, midwives, pharmacists, administrative staff, technical staff, medical informaticians, or health information management staff and managers.
 Large facilities, such as university medical centers, are managed by a board of directors.

 Within each of these stakeholder groups, different needs and demands on the health information system may exist, depending on the role, tasks, and responsibilities (Sect.
-1.​3).
+1.3).
 Ward physicians, for example, require different information than physicians working in service units or in a medical office.
 Patients sometimes need similar information as physicians but in a different form.

 ## 2.8 Functions, Processes, and Entity Types in Health care Settings